 AC repairs vary in cost considerably because there are so many seals, components, relays, and lines that can be the root cause of failure.
 The most expensive repair being the compressor, depending on your vehicle and reason for failure.
 The reason a compressor replacement is so expensive is because a failed compressor will likely send metal or debris through the system and cause contamination to other components.
 The only way to remove the contaminants is to replace compressor, orifice tube / expansion valve, dyer/accumulator/or desiccant bag, and completely flush the system.
 The passages in these components are so small it is impossible to flush all the contaminants out, replacing the components is the only way to ensure the new compressor will not fail.

-You can find further information on our AC page
+You can find further information on our Auto Air Conditioning page.

 We discourage over the counter dyi recharge kits because most have sealants that claim to seal leaks.
 These sealants will contaminate the refrigerant and we can not properly evacuate and recover the refrigerant.
 This sealant can cause damage to our equipment.